 The options above are self-explanatory.
 However, what’s opaque and difficult to confirm is what type of account opening options are actually available at each bank.

-Then, making things even more complicated is the fact this account opening options can additionally vary depending on the specific branch and banker you choose.
+Then, making things even more complicated is the fact these account opening options can additionally vary depending on the specific branch and banker you choose.

 Depending on your client profile, perceived client value, the risks associated with your account, and bank selection, certain types of account opening options may or may not be available to you.

-Many people trying to open an offshore personal bank account online today think that they are entitled to this option.
+Many people trying to open a remote offshore bank account today think that they are entitled to this option.
 But in reality, banks around the world set their own internal policies and favor customers that they actually want to work with.
 That’s why bank selection, along with choosing the right branch and banker, is so important.

 GlobalBanks Insiders have access to remote account opening options in the GlobalBanks database.
 They also get tailored suggestions on which banks (and countries) will be most interested in offering online account opening based on their client profile and specific banking objectives.

-With this in mind, if you want to open an offshore personal bank account but you’re not sure which banks, branches, and bankers to choose, GlobalBanks Insider might be the solution you’ve been looking for.
+With this in mind, if you want tap into the benefits of opening an offshore personal bank account but you’re not sure which banks, branches, and bankers to choose, GlobalBanks Insider might be the solution you’ve been looking for.